Exercise you're already doing (without even trying!)

 Oh, exercise.
-We know we should do more of it, but there always seems to be an excuse; “there’s not enough time”, “the gym is too expensive”, “life gets in the way”… and so on.
+We know we should do more of it, but there always seems to be an excuse; “there’s not enough time”, ”I don’t have the right gear”, “life gets in the way”… and so on.

-But exercise isn’t all about going to the gym, joining classes and taking hours out of your busy schedule.
-In fact, the simplest daily tasks may have you exercising more than you realise.
+But exercise isn’t all about going to the gym and joining classes – 2020 was proof of that – and you don’t need to take hours out of your busy schedule either.
+In fact, the simplest daily tasks may have you exercising more than you realise!